An Inside Look at T. Rowe Price® ActivePlus PortfoliosJuly 13, 2017

 How are these different from target date funds?

-T. Rowe Price ActivePlus Portfolios is a digital discretionary investment program, rather than a mutual fund that in turn invests in a range of mutual funds, such as the firm's target date funds.
+T. Rowe Price ActivePlus Portfolios is considered a digital discretionary investment program, rather than a mutual fund that in turn invests in a range of mutual funds, such as the firm's target date funds.
 Unlike target date funds, the model portfolios' asset allocations do not automatically reduce an investor’s equity exposure over time.
 Instead, investors annually retake the online questionnaire on risk tolerance and investment horizon to change their model portfolios.

 Rather than holding a single fund of funds, investors in the portfolios hold separate positions in each of the underlying investments.
 They can request substitutions for many of the portfolios’ investments and will see trading activity in their accounts.